CEO, Cystic Fibrosis Ireland

-When I began as CEO of Cystic Fibrosis Ireland in 2009, one of the first priorities identified by the Board was to organise a series of meetings around Ireland to hear at first hand the issues facing people with Cystic Fibrosis (CF) and their families.
+I began as CEO of Cystic Fibrosis Ireland in 2009.
+The first priority identified by the Board was to organise a series of meetings around Ireland to hear at first hand the issues facing people with Cystic Fibrosis (CF) and their families.

-Adult CF patients at that time were scared to go into hospitals because they ended up in multi-bed respiratory wards, sometimes beside very ill elderly patients who posed a health threat to them (not that this was their fault, of course).
-In addition, the double-lung transplant programme in Ireland was, at this time, only managing to transplant about 2-3 patients a year.
-Whilst there had been major advances in drug therapy during the 1980’s and 1990’s, there had been no major medication breakthroughs for CF since the nebulised antibiotic Tobramycin became available in Ireland in 1998.
+The fear for adult CF patients was going into hospitals.
+They often ended up in multi-bed respiratory wards.
+Sometimes they ended up beside very ill elderly patients who posed a health threat to them (not their fault, of course).
+In addition, the double-lung transplant programme in Ireland was only managing to transplant about 2-3 patients a year.
+There had been a major advances in drug therapy during the 1980’s and 1990’s.
+However, there had been no major medication breakthroughs for CF since the nebulised antibiotic Tobramycin became available in Ireland in 1998.

 It took scientists a further 23 years before the first CFTR drug therapy was approved in Europe in 2012.
-Most people who took the drug found it transformed their lives because it was the first drug that impacted on the underlying cause of CF, which is related to blockages to the inter-cellular transfer of salt and water, which leads to a build of mucus especially in the lungs.
+Most people who took the drug found it transformed their lives because it was the first drug that impacted on the underlying cause of CF. The underlying cause is in fact related to blockages to the inter-cellular transfer of salt and water, which leads to a build of mucus especially in the lungs.

 Drug developments and their impact

 The positive impact of this therapy was immediate and profound.
-Word quickly spread throughout the CF community in Ireland – and indeed worldwide – about the potential of further research for drugs that could impact on a much higher percentage of the CF population.
+Word about this quickly spread throughout the CF community in Ireland.
+Eventually, the news became global about the potential of further research for drugs that could impact on a much higher percentage of the CF population.
 These began to appear five years later.

-In 2017, two further drug therapies were approved by the HSE, with the potential to impact on about half of the CF population in Ireland (those with two copies of the F508d gene mutation).
+In 2017, two further drug therapies were approved by the HSE.
+The drug therapies had potential to impact on about half of the CF population in Ireland (those with two copies of the F508d gene mutation).

-Then, in 2019, came an announcement that had been anticipated since 1989: a drug therapy that had the potential to impact on a huge 90% of the CF population worldwide.
-This drug therapy was approved in October 2019, some five months ahead of schedule in the United States, and could be available in Ireland as early as the summer of 2020.
+Then, in 2019, came an announcement that had been anticipated since 1989.
+A drug therapy had the potential to impact on a huge 90% of the CF population worldwide.
+This drug therapy was approved in October 2019, some five months ahead of schedule in the United States.
+It could be available in Ireland as early as the summer of 2020.